cavaliercoder/cavaliercoder.github.io/_drafts/post-mortem.md

 <img class="lightbox" src="{{ "/2017-05-27-a-webops-post-mortem/state-fix.png" | prepend: site.cdnurl }}" alt="Socket states graph" />

+Hey, check out the value in the max column for `CLOSE_WAIT` sockets...

+It never went above 50!
+Coincidently, the maximum number of sockets allowed by the AWS SDK for connections to S3.

+Case closed.

 ## Lesson learned
+In our context, we have to _"move fast and break things"_.
+Everything is a compromise and we aim make the best possible moves with the limited information and resources we have available at any given time.

+That said, this event highlighted some priorities that could at least help us to prevent similar issues in the future.

 ### Alert on 499 responses
-A small number of `499 Client Closed Request` responses should be expected at the edge, where clients do have the perogative to disconnect prematurely.
+For HTTP servers that support HTTP 499 like nginx, a small number of `499 Client Closed Request` responses should be expected at the edge, where clients do have the perogative to disconnect prematurely.
 But in higher frequency, or at other points in your signal chain, these responses might indicate that timeouts are incorrectly configured.
 So...

 ### Get your timeouts right
 Each component should be configured with a timeout that is longer than all its